lambda-dom/trisagion/docs/readme.md

         _          -> throwError e
 ```

 Once again we see the duality: on the parser side we have the `Monad` bind combinator sequencing the two parsers, while on the serializer side that role is played by the left action `(|*>)` operator.
-On the parser side, we do a case analysis on the constructor tag and call the appropriate constructor on the appropriate parser, and we have to add a default error branch, while on the serializer side we use the eliminator to dispatch on the appropriate serializer.
+On the parser side, we do a case analysis on the constructor tag and call the appropriate constructor on the appropriate parser, adding a default error branch, while on the serializer side we use the eliminator to dispatch on the appropriate serializer.

 ### B. 4.
 7. The prism for sequences.